Resolutions of differential operators of low order for an isolated hypersurface singularity: Differential operators of order 2

 using \cref{cor:exactsequenceD2}, as well as \cref{r:hz}.
 For the first inequality, from \cref{c:alphamap} and \cref{c:explicitMF(2)} it follows that the matrix factorization modeling the tail of the minimal free resolution of $\ker J_{2,1}$ is a mapping cone on the matrix factorization of $k$ (up to a shift), and as a consequence the desired inequality is satisfied. \end{proof}

 \begin{remark} As $R$ is an isolated singularity, is an artinian complete intersection.
 Its socle is $\delta$ as defined in \cref{sec:glossary}.
 It follows from \cite[Exercise~21.23]{Eisenbud:1995}, that the matrix factorization corresponding to the $R$-resolution of $A/(\delta)$ is the same as the matrix factorization constructed in \cref{c:explicitMF(2)}.
 Therefore there is an isomorphism $\ker J_{2,1}\simeq A/(\delta)$ in $\Dsg(R)$, see \cref{c:equivalence}.
 Hence, $D^2_{R|k}$ is a mapping cone of a morphism $\shift^{-1}A/(\delta)\to k$ in $\Dsg(R)$.
-The isomorphism no longer holds when $Q$ has more than three variables, however it would be interesting to study the relationship between these objects more generally. \end{remark}
+The isomorphism above does not necessarily hold when $Q$ has more than three variables; indeed, even for straightforward examples in four variables their corresponding matrix factorizations have different ranks. \end{remark}